wilsonmar/WebSockets/JMeter.md

 ## <a name="Download"> Download</a>
-If you run Windows, rather than downloading and running the installer from Apache, it's simpler to:
+If you run Windows, rather than downloading and running the installer directly from Apache, it's simpler to: